Bakelalan Bird Watching Trip Report

 Day Two – Birding in Bakelalan

 On day one, we started early with the trucks, and this time, we went to Pa’ Sarui Hill and its vicinity.
 This is also where the famous Bakelalan Owl House is located.
-The journey here involves walking through paddy fields and then crossing a small stream, which leads to the beautiful, stand-alone wooden house.
+The journey here involves walking through paddy fields and crossing a small stream, leading to the beautiful, stand-alone wooden house.

 Once you reach the Owl House, a trail from the back leads you up to Pa’ Sarui Hill, which doubles as one of Bakelalan’s best viewpoints.